-This document is for developers who have previously integrated the v18.x Unity SDK and are looking to update their integration to using the latest v19.x Unity SDK.
+This document is for developers who have previously integrated the v18.x Unity SDK and are looking to update their integration to using the latest v19.x and later releases of our Unity SDK.
 This latest version of the Unity SDK now provides support for real-time, synchronous gameplay along with improvements and miscellaneous bug fixes.

 Delete the Assets/Skillz folder in Unity